 Extent and duration of funding

-JESH covers travel and accommodation expenses for a research stay of at least 1 month and a maximum of 6 months.
+JESH covers travel, accommodation and living expenses for a research stay of at least 1 month and a maximum of 6 months.
 Other project-related expenses or overheads are not covered.

-Accommodation expenses are paid at a flat rate of EUR 2,700 per month.
+Accommodation and living expenses are paid at a flat rate of EUR 2,700 per month.

 The grant will be paid directly to the fellows in monthly instalments.